zzhang82/web422/notes/knockout.md

 ### Data Model? - Enter the "MVVM" Pattern

-Knockout.js an important library for us to examine in this course, because it does an excellent job of introducing the "MVVM" ("Model-View-View Model") design Pattern:
+Knockout.js is an important library for us to examine in this course, because it does an excellent job of introducing the "MVVM" ("Model-View-View Model") design Pattern, as well as introducing us to a more "modern" approach to web app development:

-MVVM describes how you can keep a potentially sophisticated UI simple by splitting it into three parts:
+Essentially, MVVM describes how you can keep a potentially sophisticated UI simple by splitting it into three parts:

 #### A model: